 For the B.A. and M.A. in Human Development all required classes and a selection of elective classes are available in the Seattle area.
-Northwest Outreach M.A. students take a minimum of one class in Pasadena; all other students take a minimum of two Pasadena classes.
-These may be one-week intensives (January or August) or summer session (six weeks).
+Northwest Outreach students take a minimum of three units in Pasadena.
+These may be one-week intensives (January or August), summer session (six weeks), or weekend classes.

 Seven classes are offered on weekends - two in fall, two in winter, two in spring, and one (Thesis Development) in summer.
 Additional classes, including Assessment of Experience (for ABLE students) and practicum options for B.A. students, are offered as needed.
 In July, four one-week intensives are offered.
-(For course offerings for credential students, see Credential below.)
+(For course offerings for credential students, see Teacher Education below.)

 Most students are enrolled part time and extend their program over several years.
 However, it is possible to accelerate the program by combining outreach classes with Pasadena classes and/or with independent study.
-Reflective Teaching, a seminar for P.O./TLS credential students continuing in the M.A. program, is arranged in fall and spring subsequent to finishing the credential program.